 What are Faster Payments used for?

-Faster Payments are primarily used for making large numbers of small value payments.
+Faster Payments is primarily used for making large numbers of small value payments.
 This includes bills, expenses, supplier payments and online transfers.
-Faster Payments are restricted in size to a maximum of £250,000 but individual banks will normally impose a lower transaction limit.
-Since the launch of Faster Payments in 2008, more than 5 billion payments have been made through the scheme.
+Faster Payments is restricted in size to a maximum of £250,000 but individual banks will normally impose a lower transaction limit.
+Since the launch of Faster Payments in 2008, over 9 billion payments have been sent using the service, worth over £6 trillion.